-10. Husbandry equipment
+9. Husbandry and harvesting equipment

-Aquaculture establishments will normally have a range of husbandry equipment items that come into close contact with aquatic animals and have potential to act as fomites.
+Aquaculture establishments will normally have a range of husbandry and harvesting equipment that come into close contact with aquatic animals and have potential to act as fomites.
 Examples include graders, automatic vaccinators and fish pumps.

-The general principles described in Article 4.3.4. should be applied to disinfection of husbandry equipment.
+The general principles described in Article 4.3.4. should be applied to disinfection of husbandry and harvesting equipment.
 Each item should be examined to identify areas that come into close contact with aquatic animals and where organic material accumulates.
 If required, equipment should be dismantled to allow adequate cleaning and application of disinfectants.